-Suggested dates for submission are: Feb 5th, Feb 12th, March 5th, and March 19th.
+Suggested dates for submission are: Feb 6th, Feb 13th, March 6th, and March 20th.
 However, students may move dates around the chosen date of their historic person presentation.

-- 3. Creation of Spiritual Practices Plan: In time spiritual practices become second nature, but intentionality is required to start the process.
-Create a plan, complete with rationale (include sources from assigned readings, lectures and outside reading), times, and dates to explain why, what, when, where, how and with whom, you are going to integrate the spiritual practices into your daily life and ministry.
+3. Creation of Spiritual Practices Plan: In time spiritual practices become second nature, but intentionality is required to start the process.
+Create a plan, complete with rationale (include sources from assigned readings, lectures and outside reading), times, and dates to explain why, what, when,

+- where, how and with whom, you are going to integrate the spiritual practices into your daily life and ministry.
 (Approx. 3 practices) Length should be 5-6 pages.
-(Worth 15%) Due Date: February 26th. - 4.
+(Worth 15%) Due Date: February 27th. - 4.
 Integrative Paper: How do mission and spirituality relate to one another?
 Choose one practice, or one theological principle discussed in class and provide an integrative, research paper to show how mission and spirituality are inter-related in this one area.
 Length should be 10-12 pages.
-(Worth 35%) Due: Last day of class.

-5. Participation: Students are expected to attend and participate in each class, demonstrating engagement with assigned reading for the topic under discussion.
+(Worth 30%) Due: April 3rd. - 5.
+Participation: Students are expected to attend and participate in each class, demonstrating engagement with assigned and unassigned reading for the topic under discussion.
+Mark for oral presentation on historical figure will be included here.
+(Worth 5%)